rc-bootcamp/rc-bootcamp/README.md

 We also provide `show_solution`, which prints model answers so learners can check solutions when stuck.

 4. **High extensibility**:
-Each chapter is a standalone notebook, so adding or editing chapters is easy.
+Each chapter is a standalone notebook, making it easy to add, remove, or rearrange chapters.
 RC moves fast, and new topics pop up often, so this layout helps keep the content current.
-After chapter 9 the material shifts toward more advanced research topics, and we may add more chapters later.
+After chapter 9, the material shifts toward more advanced research topics, and we may add more chapters later.

 ## Installation
-Clone the repo and change into it:
+Clone the repo and enter the project directory:
 ```bash
 git clone https://github.com/rc-bootcamp/rc-bootcamp.git
 cd rc-bootcamp